-If you wish to use Wi-Fi Protected Setup (WPS) to connect to the router, you can also press the WPS button on your router at the point to enable the WPS function.
+If you wish to use Wi-Fi Protected Setup (WPS) to connect to the router, you can also press the WPS button on your router during this step to enable the WPS function.

-When you have established a successful connection a wireless network, the word Connected will appear next to the name of the network to which you are connected.
+When you have established a successful connection to a wireless network, the word Connected will appear next to the name of the network to which you are connected to.